 In conjunction with vCloud Connector, a hybrid vCloud enables vApps to move between public and private vCloud services.
-Some configurable vApp elements are transported with the migration process, but others are not.
+Prior to vCloud Director 5.1, some configurable vApp elements are not transported with the migration process.
 Keep track of what is and is not transported as you might need to reconfigure the vApp after the migration so that it functions properly.
 You can view the configuration parameters from two perspectives-from the point of view of the vApp itself or of the virtual machines contained within the vApp.
+With vCloud Director 5.1, lossless OVF export is provided to enable greater portability between vCloud environments.